Sarafian/1ASOAP/Source/JSONPath/README.md

 JSONPath provides basic functionality similar to Stefan's Goessner [JSONPath][1] concept.
 Please **note** that this is not a full implementation of the concept, and it can be further extended.
 Also, the module extends the query functionality with setting and testing as well while always safe guarding against $null instances.
 Especially the set function will create all intermediate instances required to traverse a path.

+Please **note** the original inception of this module was when building an automation over [Amadeus][2]'s SOAP API and for this reason class instance examples are related to this API's datacontracts.
+XML fragments are used to present a complex instance but the module is not related to XML.

 ## Goal

 The overall goal of this module is to allow a simple processing of objects that would in memory represented by an XML structure like this: